sasafiyullah/Bits-final-year-Project/README.md

 ## Container where CSV save Example

-When the script runs and export all the SPN a credential nearing expiry, it store the CSV in a specific container.
+When the script runs and export all the SPN credential nearing expiry, it store the CSV in a specific container.

 **Here is an example of the container:**